jastek69/intelligent-document-processing-with-amazon-bedrock/README.md

 ## 🔒️ Security

 Note: this asset represents a proof-of-value for the services included and is not intended as a production-ready solution.
+The asset is not scoped for handling regulated and/or PII data.
 You must determine how the AWS Shared Responsibility applies to their specific use case and implement the needed controls to achieve their desired security outcomes.
 AWS offers a broad set of security tools and configurations to enable out customers.

 - **Network & Delivery:**
   - Amazon CloudFront: